Table of Contents

 You can check their logs and status (✅ /❌) under their respective tabs on the configuration web server.

-Restart all services by activating and deactivating the Config mode.
+Restart all services by toggling the Config mode on and off.

-The Meters tab with the CONFIG MODE enabled is used to manually interact with Modbus and Mbus meters.
+The Counters tab with CONFIG MODE enabled is used to manually interact with Modbus and Mbus meters.

-It can also be used to change the primary Modbus or Mbus address of a device.
+It can also be used to modify the primary Modbus or Mbus address of a device.

-It can also be used to manually read a Modbus register from a connected device.
+It can also be used to manually read a Modbus register of a connected device.

 Upload the Installation Configuration File

-• Download the JSON configuration file of the installation from the Climkit portal under Configuration > Gateway.
+• Download the JSON configuration file for the installation from the Climkit portal under Configuration > Gateway.

 • Connect the Gateway to your local router with an Ethernet cable and plug the Gateway into its power supply.